botherder/kraken/README.md

 Kraken is a simple cross-platform Yara-based IOC scanner tool that can be built for Windows, Mac and Linux.
 It is primarily intended for incident response, research and ad-hoc detections (*not* for endpoint protection).
 Following are the core features:

-- Scan running executables and memory of running processes with provided Yara rules.
+- Scan running executables and memory of running processes with provided Yara rules (leveraging [go-yara](https://github.com/hillu/go-yara)).
-- Scan executables installed for autorun (leveraging [go-autoruns](https://github.com/botherder/go-autoruns))
+- Scan executables installed for autorun (leveraging [go-autoruns](https://github.com/botherder/go-autoruns)).
 - Report any detection to a remote server provided with a Django-based web interface.
 - Run continuously and periodically check for new autoruns and scan any newly executed process.
 Kraken will store events in a local SQLite3 database and will keep copies of autorun and detected executables.